TonichaB/cleaning-blog/README.md

 #### About Page

+There is an about page containing a general introduction to the creators of the blog site and the story behind the site and it's purpose.
+The page provides further information for new users to the site who may want to know more before registering for an account.<br>

+*image of the about page*

 #### Blog Page

 On the blog page all published blog posts can be viewed with the options to filter/sort the results based on their desired content.<br>